WIStudent/FreifunkAutoConnectApp/README.md

 ## How to add missing SSIDs
 Please visit the [freifunk-ssids repository](https://github.com/WIStudent/freifunk-ssids) to find out how to submit missing SSIDs.

+## Where does the position and online status data about the Freifunk nodes come frome?
+Currently a [python script](https://github.com/WIStudent/FreifunkNodeLocationCrawler) running on a Raspberry Pi at my home is crawling Freifunk API files every hour to get position and online status of Freifunk access points and writing the data into a json file.
+This json file is then uploaded to a webserver.
+When someone wants to know the nearest Freifunk access points around them and the local json file containing the position data is older than 65 min, the app will check if a newer file is available online.

 ## Build status
 Build status on [Travis CI](https://travis-ci.org/):
 [![Build Status](https://travis-ci.org/WIStudent/FreifunkAutoConnectApp.svg?branch=master)](https://travis-ci.org/WIStudent/FreifunkAutoConnectApp)